PacificBiosciences/PacBioTestData/README.md

 Usage
 -----

-This repository requires the Git Large File Support extension (https://git-lfs.github.com/) to fetch binary data files.
+This repository provides a selection of small-ish representative files produced by PacBio systems and software, suitable for running simple tests.
 To download and install as a Python module/cmdline tool:

 ```
   $ git clone https://github.com/PacificBiosciences/PacBioTestData.git
   $ cd PacBioTestData
-  $ git lfs pull
   $ make install
 ```